May 1976 Palestinian unrest: Shootings

 The unrest among Palestinians mostly quieted for the next ten days, but would spark again on 15 May, when a 16-year-old Palestinian boy was shot in the leg by Israeli soldiers in Jenin for violating the curfew that was still in effect.
 The shooting led to a wave of protests the next day, including commercial strikes in Nablus and East Jerusalem, as well as school strikes across the West Bank.
 The Israeli military moved to calm the situation, dispersing demonstrations and ordering shopkeepers to end their participation in the strikes, or else the military would break the locks to their shops and force them open.

 In Nablus, however, the dispersion of the protests again resulted in the death of a Palestinian, 16-year-old Lena Hassan Nabulsi, the daughter of a prominent local merchant.
 Nabulsi was shot and killed by Israeli soldiers in the staircase of an apartment building.
 The military initially claimed that she had been accidentally killed when soldiers fired warning shots to disperse a group of stone-throwing youth, subsequently announcing that it would open an investigation into the killing.
 Palestinians in Nablus, on the other hand, accused the military of having chased her into her apartment block after dispersing the protest and having shot her at point-blank range.
 One Palestinian resident of the apartment block where Nabulsi was killed claimed to journalists that the soldier who shot Nabulsi "threatened to shoot me too if I did not shut up."

 The killing sparked further demonstrations later that day, with two more Palestinian youth being shot and injured that day when the military dispersed a demonstration outside Nabulsi's home.
 On 17 May, the Nablus city council, as well as the local chamber of commerce and several local women's organisations, declared a general strike in protest over Nabulsi's death, and called for the United Nations to deploy peacekeepers to the West Bank.

 As demonstrations flared across the West Bank on 17 April, another Palestinian youth, teenager Abdullah Mustapha Hawass from Shuafat, was shot dead by Israeli soldiers.
-The military claimed that Hawass had been part of a group of youth that blockaded a road and started stoning a military vehicule that was blocked by the barricades.
+The military claimed that Hawass had been part of a group of youth that blockaded a road and started stoning a military vehicle that was blocked by the barricades.
 The military subsequently re-imposed the curfews that had been partially lifted.

 A third Palestinian was shot and killed by Israeli soldiers on 18 April, a 21-year-old man in East Jerusalem.
 The Israeli military claimed that the man had been a part of a group of Palestinians that cornered a group of soldiers in an alleyway in the Old City of Jerusalem and were throwing stones and bottles at the soldiers.